 Wipe spills immediately

 To prevent stains from forming on your vinyl floor, it’s essential to wipe up any spills as quickly as possible.
-This reduces the risk of damaging the vinyl and the need for scrubbing later on.
+This is especially important for the kitchen floor, which is the most susceptible to spills and splashes.
+Cleaning up spills immediately thus reduces the risk of damaging the vinyl and the need for scrubbing later on.

 Things To Avoid When Cleaning Vinyl Flooring